 Darn Tough Socks – 8 pair (2013) are unsurprisingly durable since they come with a lifetime warranty.
 I have a mix of no-show mesh and light cushion crew.
 Icebreaker and the Smartwool PhD line are good alternatives.
 Worn out and replaced 2 pair.

 Akona 2mm Neoprene Socks (2019) which protect my feet when using flippers or with Keens if I am on a trip which is constantly going in and out of water.

 Outlier Slim Dungarees – 4 pair (2014) High-tech nylon pants in the style of jeans.
 Wonderful fit, looks good, excellent mobility.
 Thanks to the NanoSphere treatment very stain and water resistant.
 They are perfect except when it’s >80F and I am active.
 They seem pricey, but the per day cost of wearing is about the same as denim jeans.
-I have gotten more than 400 days of wear on some pairs.
+I have gotten more than 450 days of wear on some pairs.
 Maker&Rider and Wool&Prince makes nice alternatives.
 All my original pairs retired at the request of my wife: 1 looked wore out, 1 stained from a leaking Pilot pen :(, 2 a color my wife didn’t like.
-Current pants acquired in 2018 and 2019.
-When these next wear out might be replacing with Western Rise.
+Current pants acquired in 2017 and 2019.

 White Button-up Shirt (2012) for when I need to be dressed up.

 Outlier Air Forged Oxford Shirt (2014) Fits me well, made from durable nylon Supplex weave so it dries quickly and doesn’t wrinkle, and looks like a normal dress shirt rather than a “travel” shirt.
 Used backpacking when I need protection from biting bugs but is also appropriate for business meetings.